sharvas/Lem_in/README.md

     [-wc] display map with comments
 ```

 There are several options to display various stages of program execution.
-For the parsing, `-a` `-r` `-l` flags will show an essential information that was read and `-rl` flag displays what is put in the graph - nodes (rooms) and edges (links).
+For the parsing, `-a` `-r` `-l` flags will show essential information that was read and `-rl` flag displays what is put in the graph - nodes (rooms) and edges (links).

 Flags `-p` `-g` `-t` display information related to the algorithm - discovered paths, groups of paths and, finally, how many turns did it take to move all the ants through the network.